Food loss and waste: Retail

 Retailers usually have strict cosmetic standards for produce, and if fruits or vegetables are misshapen or superficially bruised, they are often not put on the shelf.
 In the United States, some of the estimated six billion pounds of produce wasted each year are discarded because of appearance.
 The USDA publishes guidelines used as a baseline assessment by produce distributors, grocery stores, restaurants and other consumers in order to rate the quality of food.
 These guidelines and how they rate are readily available on their website.
 For example, apples get graded by their size, color, wax residue, firmness, and skin appearance.
 If apples rank highly in these categories and show close to no superficial defects, they are rated as "U.S. Extra Fancy" or "U.S. Fancy", these are the typical ratings sought out by grocery stores when purchasing their produce.
 Any apples with suboptimal levels of appearance are ranked as either "U.S. Number 1" or "Utility" and are not normally purchased for retail, as recommended by produce marketing sources, despite being safe and edible.
 A number of regional programs and organizations have been established by the EPA and USDA in an attempt to reduce such produce waste.
 Organizations in other countries, such as Good & Fugly in Australia and No Food Waste in India, are making similar efforts worldwide.
-The popular trend of selling "imperfect" produce at retail has been criticized for overlooking existing markets for these foods (eg the food processing industry and bargain grocery stores) and downplaying the household-level wasting of food that is statistically a larger part of the overall problem.
+The popular trend of selling "imperfect" produce at retail has been criticized for overlooking existing markets for these foods (e.g. the food processing industry and bargain grocery stores) and downplaying the household-level wasting of food that is statistically a larger part of the overall problem.

 The fishing industry wastes substantial amounts of food: about 40–60% of fish caught in Europe is discarded as the wrong size or wrong species.

 This comes to about 2.3 million tonnes per annum in the North Atlantic and the North Sea.